-I made this post on social media during the summer, but want to share it on the blog to reiterate daily training aspects that can get misplaced when we are looking too far ahead to a desired outcome.
+I made this post on social media during the summer, but wanted to share it on the blog to reiterate daily training aspects that can get misplaced when we are looking too far ahead to a desired outcome.
 Horses are individual beings.
-Because of that, though not human, they do fully function and make decisions based on their own well-being - which is sometimes not along our same ideas and goals.
+Because of that, though they are not human, they do fully function and make decisions based on their own well-being, which is sometimes not along our same ideas and goals.
 Learning to work with the horse and develop a relationship is the key to being successful in the partnership and accomplish those desired outcomes.

-A few months back, I remembered something I had learned a long time ago - she wasn't liking her job.
+A few months back I realized she wasn't liking her job.
 It's my responsibility to make sure that she learns to like it.
-The stupid thing is it's really easy.
+The stupid thing is, it's really easy.
 I've been doing this for about 20 years or so, and have ridden a lot of horses, both good and bad.
 Let me say this, once you've ridden enough not-so-good horses, the good ones are easy.
 But, if you skip steps, they don't actually "train themselves".
 From experience, as well as instruction, I know how to get a horse to learn to like to stop, but I skipped a step expecting her to fill in the blanks.